-Sally Anderson joined the Board of Directors in July 2012.
-She retired from Ernst & Young LLP in June 2008 after more than 24 years, including as an assurance and advisory services partner.
+Sarah J. ("Sally") Anderson joined the Board of Directors in July 2012.
+She retired from Ernst & Young LLP in June 2008, after more than 24 years, including as an assurance and advisory services partner.
 Ms. Anderson was appointed by the Governor to the California Board of Accountancy for two terms ending in 2014, and has served as the board president.
 She is also a member of the Accountancy Licensee Database committee and the Uniform Accountancy Act committee of the National Association of State Boards of Accountancy (NASBA), and she serves on the boards of American States Water Company, Kaiser Ventures LLC, the Pacific Symphony, and the Orange County Community Foundation.
 Ms. Anderson holds a BS in Business Administration from Northeastern University.
 She is a CPA and a member of the AICPA and the California Society of CPAs.
-She is the Chair of Reliance’s Audit Committee and a member of the Nominating and Governance Committee and the Compensation Committee.
+She is the Chair of Reliance’s Audit Committee and a member of the Compensation Committee and Nominating and Governance Committee.

 Andrew G. Sharkey, III was appointed a director of Reliance in July 2007.
 Mr. Sharkey served as president and CEO of the American Iron and Steel Institute from 1993 until his retirement in October 2008, and from 1978 to 1993 he held various positions with the Steel Service Center Institute (currently the Metals Service Center Institute) including president, executive vice president, and director of education.
-Mr. Sharkey serves as the Chair of Reliance’s Nominating and Governance Committee and a member of the Compensation Committee and the Audit Committee.
+Mr. Sharkey serves as a member and the Chair of our Nominating and Governance Committee and a member of our Compensation Committee and our Audit Committee.
 He is also a director of General Moly, Inc. a public company with securities listed on the NYSE Alternext (formerly the American Stock Exchange).
 Mr. Sharkey earned an MAT degree from Duquesne University and a BA in Political Science from Yale University.

 Executive Chairman of the Board